turtle225/Battle-Brothers-Damage-Calculator/README.md

 Includes a lot of comments to help make the code easy and intuitive to understand.

-Sample Output for an Ancient Bladed Pike test:
+Sample Output for an Ancient Bladed Pike with Fearsome (Ancient Dead) test:

 HP = 100, Helmet = 120, Armor = 95